Acacia dealbata, Silver Wattle, develops into a medium-sized tree that will reach a height of 30 metres, although often seen much smaller in NSW.

 It is thought that Groups 1 and 2 are more highly evolved than Group 3.

 Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
 The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
-In this species, the flowers are held in globular clusters with 25-35 bright yellow flowers in each cluster.
+In this species, the flowers are held in globular heads with 25-35 bright yellow flowers in each heads.
 Heads are arranged into raceme-like groups which create a very attractive display.
 Blooms are carried from late winter to spring.

 Pods are straight to curved, to 12 cm long and about 1.5 cm wide.